-Reconciliation with Inventory.
+- Reconciliation with Inventory.
 All inventory tracking activities at a Retail Marijuana Establishment must be tracked through use of the Inventory Tracking System.
-A Licensee must reconcile all on-premises and in-transit Retail Marijuana and Retail Marijuana Product inventories each day in the Inventory Tracking System at the close of business.

-2. Common Weights and Measures.

-- a.
-A Retail Marijuana Establishment must utilize a standard of measurement that is supported by the Inventory Tracking System to track all Retail Marijuana and Retail Marijuana Product. - A scale used to weigh product prior to entry into the Inventory Tracking System system shall be certified tested and approved in accordance with measurement standards established in Article 14 of Title 3535-14-127, C.R.S.

-3. Inventory Tracking System Administrator and User Accounts - Security and Record
+A Licensee must reconcile all on-premises and in-transit Retail Marijuana and Retail Marijuana Product inventories each day in the Inventory Tracking System at the close of business. - 2.
+Common Weights and Measures. - A Retail Marijuana Establishment must utilize a standard of measurement that is supported by the Inventory Tracking System to track all Retail Marijuana and Retail Marijuana Product. - b.
+A scale used to weigh product prior to entry into the Inventory Tracking System system shall be tested and approved certified in accordance with measurement standards established in Article 14 of Title 35, section 35-14-127, C.R.S. - 3.
+Inventory Tracking System Administrator and User Accounts Security and Record - a.

-- a.
 A Retail Marijuana Establishment shall maintain an accurate and complete list of all Inventory Tracking System Administrators and Inventory Tracking System Users for each Licensed Premises.
 A Retail Marijuana Establishment shall update this list when a new Inventory Tracking System User is trained.
-A Retail Marijuana Establishment must train and authorize any new Inventory Tracking System Users before those Owners or employees may access Inventory Tracking System or input, modify, or delete any information in the Inventory Tracking System. - b.
-A Retail Marijuana Establishment must cancel any Inventory Tracking System Administrators and Inventory Tracking System Users from their associated Inventory Tracking System accounts once any such individuals are no longer employed by the Licensee or at the Licensed Premises. - c.
-A Retail Marijuana Establishment is accountable for all actions employees take while logged into the Inventory Tracking System or otherwise conducting Retail Marijuana or Retail Marijuana Product inventory tracking activities.
+A Retail Marijuana Establishment must train and authorize any new Inventory Tracking System Users before those Owners or employees may access Inventory Tracking System or input, modify, or delete any information

+- in the Inventory Tracking System. - A Retail Marijuana Establishment must cancel any Inventory Tracking System Administrators and Inventory Tracking System Users from their associated Inventory Tracking System accounts once any such individuals are no longer employed by the Licensee or at the Licensed Premises. - A Retail Marijuana Establishment is accountable for all actions employees take while logged into the Inventory Tracking System or otherwise conducting Retail Marijuana or Retail Marijuana Product inventory tracking activities. - d.
-d.
 Each individual user is also accountable for all of his or her actions while logged into the Inventory Tracking System or otherwise conducting Retail Marijuana or Retail Marijuana Product inventory tracking activities, and shall maintain compliance with all relevant laws.